 My religious instincts first manifested in Tottenham Hotspur FC.
 Religion being something you followed in the face of all logical reason, as I would probably have put it at the time.
 My first religious encounter came a few doors up the road at The Church of The Peculiar People when I was four or five.
 I remember being led into a windowless room and invited to let the holy spirit enter me.
 My step-nan, who was mad, was a regular at the church, and no doubt it lent her comfort when she wasn't going for my mother with the dress scissors, but she belonged to an age where seances and mediums were a way of relating to the mysteries of existence.
 We stood on the brink of the Seventies and needed to create our own sensory wonders.

-I stood apart from conventional religion having never been christened as the vicar wouldn't bother with the children of non-regular church goers.
+I stood apart from conventional religion having not been christened as the vicar wouldn't baptise the children of non-regular church goers.
 To me, he had right on his side, but I think my parents were a bit put out.
 Somewhere around the age of eleven, it was suggested that a reconciliation between church and family might be effected if I was willing to submit to the ritual drip.
 I declined, but I'd still talk shop about Christianity with anybody who was willing to listen right up to school leaving age, especially my girlfriend's Minister mother when I was being demonised for wearing studded wristbands.

 "Yes, you're right...the church rejected me too....and I've had sex at 13 with..... 'a person', and I'm not telling you 'their' name either..."